saltybeagle/js-embedded-ds/doc/README.txt

-Welcome to Internet2's Shibboleth Embedded Discovery Service.
+Welcome to the Shibboleth Embedded Discovery Service.

-Shibboleth is a federated web authentication and attribute exchange system based on SAML developed by Internet2 and MACE.
+Shibboleth is a federated web authentication and attribute exchange system based on SAML.
 The Embedded Discovery Service allows anyone running a suitable SP to quickly and easily deploy IdP discovery.

 For full instructions on installation and deployment please read: